The Impact of Car Loan Refinancing on Your Credit Score

 The first step to reducing the impact of car loan refinancing on your credit score is to pay off any debt and keep your credit utilization low.

 This means making sure that you can make payments on time.
-It’s also important not to close any accounts that you have open, like credit cards and other loans.
+It’s also important not to close any accounts that you have opened, like credit cards and other loans.
 You should also try not to open new accounts or apply for any new ones while your car loan refinancing is going through the process.

-You can do this by keeping all of your balances low (not maxing out any account).
+You can do this by keeping all of your balances low (not maxing out any accounts).
 Another way would be simply paying off as much debt as possible before getting a car loan to refinance.

 Additionally, if there are several lenders involved in helping with your auto financing needs, then they may want an updated report from each one every 6 months or so – so it might be a good idea not just because it improves their business practices but also because it will help protect against identity theft since someone won’t need to access only one company’s database about you.